BogdanovaIV/programming-school/README.md

 __The Home Page__

- - The page has a section with a tagline and a button which opens the Sign Up page.
+ - The page has a section with a tagline and a button which opens the "Sign Up" page.
 It attracts a user's attention and allows them to move quickly.
 Also, the button has a hover effect and changes the color.

  ![The Home Page (join our team)](documentation/programming-school-home-join-our-team.png)